terra10/codefest_serverless-awslambda/Lab005/README.md

 ```
 npm install serverless-aws-documentation --save-dev
 npm install serverless-reqvalidator-plugin --save-dev
 ```
 Check the package.json and see we will only need this plugin on DEV to generate decent CloudFormation, but not during runtime.

 ## Serverless configuration
-We will need to tell serverless to use the plugin, usually in the _custom_ section.
+We will need to tell serverless to use the plugins, usually in the _custom_ section.
 So we add this to our serverless.yml:
 ```
 custom:
   documentation: